-In general, the majority of Los Angeles age discrimination cases involve workers who are terminated or mistreated by a younger supervisor.
-However, this does not have to be the case, as company owners and supervisors who engage in discriminatory conduct can be the same age or even older than their victims.
+In general, the majority of Los Angeles Labor cases involve workers who are terminated or mistreated by a younger supervisor.
+However, this does not have to be the age discrimination case, as company owners and supervisors who engage in discriminatory conduct can be the same age or even older than their victims.

 Age Discrimination: Causes and Statistics

 As people both live and work longer than in the past, approximately one in five workers in the United States is now 55 or older.
 Unfortunately, this trend has only increased ageism in the workplace.
 Employers are typically motivated not by an actual dislike of older employees, but by stereotypes or greed, such as a mistaken belief that older employees will make the company seem less cutting edge, may not remain with the company long term, or may require greater medical expenses.